allthingschris/CodePath-for-iOS-Designers/Week 1/Dropbox/README.md

 * Required: User can follow the sign in flow.
   * Required: User can tap the area for "Having trouble signing in?"
   * Required: User can log out from the Settings screen.

+- [X] User can tap through the 3 welcome screens.
+- [X] User can follow the create user flow.
+  - [X] On the create user form, the user can tap the back button to go to the page where they can sign in or create an account.
+  - [X] Before creating the account, user can choose to read the terms of service.
+  - [X] After creating the account, user can view the placeholders for Files, Photos, and Favorites as well as the Settings screen.
+  - [X] User can log out from the Settings screen.
+- [X] User can follow the sign in flow.
+  - [X] User can tap the area for "Having trouble signing in?".
+  - [X] User can log out from the Settings screen.

 ## Optional User Stories (because I tell myself I'm a rockstar)